 Last Update

-I know these machines left-to-right, top-to-bottom.
+I know these machines top to bottom.

 The cable machine in Steve's gym